Never Grow Up

 "Never Grow Up" is a song by the American singer-songwriter Taylor Swift from her third studio album, Speak Now (2010).
 She wrote the track inspired by her own feelings about childhood and growing up and handled the production with Nathan Chapman.
-An acoustic guitar-led ballad, "Never Grow Up" deals with Swift's reflection and contemplation on her childhood.
+An acoustic guitar-led folk and pop ballad, "Never Grow Up" deals with Swift's reflection and contemplation on her childhood.
 Critics interpreted the lyrics as a message to younger fans and girls about childhood and growing up.

 In reviews of Speak Now, many critics found the song emotional and praised Swift's songwriting.
 They have retrospectively remained positive of the track and listed it in their rankings of her discography.
-Commercially, "Never Grow Up" reached the US Billboard Hot 100 and Country Digital Song Sales charts, with respective peaks of number 84 and number 12.
+Commercially, "Never Grow Up" reached number 84 and 12 on the US Billboard Hot 100 and Country Digital Song Sales charts, respectively.
 It received certifications in the United States and Australia.
 Swift performed the track outside the set lists on five of her concert tours.
 Following a 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Never Grow Up (Taylor's Version)" for the 2023 re-recorded album, Speak Now (Taylor's Version).

 Background and composition

 Taylor Swift wrote her third studio album Speak Now (2010) entirely by herself and co-produced it with Nathan Chapman.
 She included all of the emotions she felt in the last two years on the album and conceived it as a collection of songs about the things she had wanted to but was unable to do with the people she had met in her life.
 One such song is "Never Grow Up", which Swift wrote for her younger self inspired by the nostalgia of her own childhood and the uncertainty of growing up.
-It is a ballad led by an acoustic guitar (played by Chapman), lasting about four minutes and fifty seconds.
+It is a folk and pop ballad led by an acoustic guitar (played by Chapman), lasting for four minutes and fifty seconds.
 Swift's vocals on the song are breathy, and she is accompanied by a background male vocalist.
 Critics deemed "Never Grow Up" one of Speak Nows most country-leaning tracks and the closest to Swift's previous works, with some believing that it could have been for her 2006 self-titled studio album.
 Rolling Stones writer Rob Sheffield viewed the song as a "folksy fingerpicking change of pace" on Speak Now.